Avkhlevchuk/PizzaProject/README.md

 # PizzaProject

 ## Overview
-The Pizza Project is an iOS application developed to offer a seamless pizza ordering experience, allowing users to customize their pizza with various toppings and crust options.
+The Pizza Project is an iOS application that offers a pizza ordering experience, allowing users to customize their pizza with various toppings and crust options.
 This project showcases advanced UI features, MVVM architecture, and interactive design, built using Swift.